LU347/Dodge-The-Teapots/README.md

 # Dodge-The-Teapots
-A remake of Clockwork's "Classic Dodge the Teapots of Doom"
+A remake of Clockwork's "Classic Dodge the Teapots of Doom."
+This will be an obby in my upcoming game "Teapot Tycoon Remastered"

  ## How to Install
  1. Download the repository and extract the zip file